xyproto/sealion/README.md

 11:00 - 11:20 : lunch 11:20
 ```

-This will add a propmpt reminder from 11:00 to 11:20 with the message "lunch 11:20".
+This will add a prompt reminder from 11:00 to 11:20 with the message "lunch 11:20".

 ## Keeping watches in a separate terminal emulator window